 Approved share schemes that meet HM Revenue & Customs (HMRC) requirements offer tax and National Insurance advantages to both employer and employee, but they can involve a significant administrative burden.
 You can also tailor your own, unapproved share scheme to meet your particular objectives, but without the tax advantages.

-Pension reforms are requiring all businesses to automatically enrol eligible employees into a suitable qualifying pension scheme (unless those employees chose actively to 'opt out').
+Pension reforms require all businesses to automatically enrol eligible employees into a suitable qualifying pension scheme (unless those employees chose actively to 'opt out').
 Employers are required to pay a minimum employer contribution (based on the employee's 'qualifying earnings') and collect and pay employee contributions.
-The reforms are being phased in, and started with the largest employers in October 2012.
-Under current plans all existing employers will be phased in and required to comply by February 2018.

 Employers can opt to provide access to a 'personal account' (aimed at low to middle-income workers) or an equivalent occupational pension scheme.
 The administrative burden involved in setting up and running an occupational pension scheme is such that they tend to be offered by large employers.
 Smaller businesses often opt instead to provide access to personal pensions run by a pension provider.

 Stakeholder pensions are personal pensions that meet specified requirements, such as accepting low monthly contributions, being portable when an employee changes job and strictly limiting the fees that the pension provider can deduct from the scheme.